pointnetwork/point-alpaca/README.md

 You will have finetuned weights in the `result/` folder.

+Now that you have them, you can delete the files in `encrypted/` folder.

 ## How to chat with the model

 Other people will probably build better UIs, but for now, try running `python3 chat.py`